kmalakoff/backbone-articulation/README.md

   d) plain old JSON (with no custom serialization)

 2) Choose a serialization/deserialization strategy
-  a) using toJSON() instance method and parseJSON class or factory method
+  a) using toJSON() instance method and fromJSON class or factory method
   b) plain old JSON (with no custom serialization)

 If you choose 2a) - take a look at the examples below and:
 -> implement a toJSON() serialization method which returns plain old JSON.
-Include a _type attribute in the JSON which is used to find the corresponding parseJSON() class or factory method.
+Include a _type attribute in the JSON which is used to find the corresponding fromJSON() class or factory method.
--> implement a parseJSON() class or factory method that is used to articulation your attributes as objects.
-Note: your parseJSON method should be in the Javscript global namespace, but Backbone-Articulation.js will traverse nested namespaces as needed to find it (see example 2).
+-> implement a fromJSON() class or factory method that is used to articulation your attributes as objects.
+Note: your fromJSON method should be in the Javscript global namespace, but Backbone-Articulation.js will traverse nested namespaces as needed to find it (see example 2).

 # To use it